jgmy/daltonaid/README.md

 ## License

-This project is licensed under the GNU Free Software License
+This project is licensed under the GNU Free Software License.
+Sources can be acquired from github.

 ## Acknowledgments